 In part, it reflects our status as a slow-growing species dependent on frequent infant feeds.
 To understand why, you need to compare human milk with the milk of other mammals.

 Zoologically speaking, there aren’t a lot of calories in breast milk.
 This is because human milk is relatively low in fat.
 It’s also low in protein.

-Consider how humans stack up against these animals (values are given in percentage weight—all data from Jenness 1974).
+Consider how humans stack up against these animals (all values are given in percentage weight—all data from Jenness 1974).

 Protein is a determinant of growth rates, so the low protein content of human milk is one reason why human babies don’t grow as fast as baby rabbits or puppies (Bernhart 1961).

 The low fat content of breast milk reflects, in part, our heritage as mammals that carry their babies around, rather than cache them in nests (Ben Shaul 1962).

 Mammals that cache their babies leave them for long periods during the day.
 As a result, babies go for a long time between feedings.
 They need high-calorie, high-fat milk to sustain them.